Spirit vs Frontier 2026

 Does Spirit or Frontier have more legroom and better seats?

-On a bookable seat, Frontier is what is left: its standard economy is 28 inches of pitch with Stretch as the upgrade.
+On a bookable seat, Frontier is what is left: its standard economy is 28 inches (71 cm) of pitch with Premium extra-legroom seats as the upgrade.
 Spirit’s celebrated Big Front Seat is no longer available because Spirit ceased operations on May 2, 2026.

 The seats themselves differed slightly in width and padding:

-- Spirit (no longer operating) had slightly wider standard seats, around 17.75 inches, with better-rated padding by passenger reviews
+- Spirit (no longer operating) had slightly wider standard seats, around 17.75 inches (45 cm), with better-rated padding by passenger reviews

 - Frontier seats are slightly narrower and use lighter materials (contributing to fuel savings that Frontier passes through as lower fares)